BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-05-22-kubecon-2018-copenhaguen-day-2.md

 There are so many possibilities when scheduling pods.
 The scheduler first applies filters (resource requests, volumes, selectors/taints), then ranks (including the default behavior of spreading pods of the same service), then goes to applying hard constraints (taints, node selector), and soft contraints (prefer no schedule, node affinity, pod affinity, weight) and pod priority and does taint-based evictions.
 To understand what actually goes on and prevent complex situations, you should only add important constraints.

 In some cases, you might want to build a custom scheduler, using custom metrics (when the default scheduler is not good enough for you and/or you have very specific needs).
 An example, based on sysdig metrics: [`draios/kubernetes-scheduler`](https://github.com/draios/kubernetes-scheduler).
 And more informations in [this blog-post](https://sysdig.com/blog/kubernetes-scheduler/).
-Remember creating a scheduler is not easy task and many things can go wrong (think about concurrency and race conditions).
+Remember creating a scheduler is not an easy task and many things can go wrong (think about concurrency and race conditions).

 In the end, the idea of implementing a custom scheduler might be interesting, but a bit *scary*: messing things up could mean no pod getting scheduled, which is not a nice scenario.
 I'm not sure I currently see a situation in which I'd go this way...

 # Clusters as Cattle: How to Seamlessly Migrate Apps across Kubernetes Clusters - Andy Goldstein, Heptio

 As many people, Andy has a lot of clusters.
-To re-route traffic between clusters, he uses envoy.
+To re-route traffic between clusters, he uses Envoy.
-To maintain consistent configurations, he uses ansible to provision everything.
+To maintain consistent configurations, he uses Ansible to provision everything.
-So far, I don't really see the point of having a lot of clusters and even less of migrating a single app between clusters, but that can be interesting for people that like that trend.
+So far, I don't really see the point of having a lot of clusters and even less of migrating a single app between clusters, but that can be interesting for people who like that trend.

 # Party, Tivoli Gardens